chain-ml/council-writing-assistant/docs/3_article_section_writer_skill.md

         self.main_prompt_template = Template("""
         # Task Description
-        Your task is to write specific sections of research articles using your own knowledge or using information available using various sources.
+        Your task is to write specific sections of research articles using your own knowledge.
-        First consider the CONVERSATION HISTORY, ARTICLE OUTLINE, ARTICLE, COMMENTS, and INSTRUCTIONS.
+        First consider the CONVERSATION HISTORY, ARTICLE OUTLINE, ARTICLE, and INSTRUCTIONS.
-        Then revise the article according to the context and instructions provided below.
+        Then revise the article according to the context and INSTRUCTIONS provided below.
+        All headings, sections, and subsections must consist of at least three detailed paragraphs each.
         The entire REVISED ARTICLE should be written using markdown formatting.

         ## CONVERSATION HISTORY